lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. At the beginning of the Firmware Image, reserve 32 bytes (`_imghdr_size`) for the Image Header (`.imghdr`)

-1. Then write into the Firmware Image the Text Section (`.text`), which contains the firmware code and data
+1. After the Image Header, write the Text Section (`.text`) into the Firmware Image.
+The Text Section contains the firmware code and data.

 1. At the start of the Text Section, write out the standard Interrupt Vector Table (`.isr_vector`), which has 216 bytes (`0xD8`)

-When GCC links our firmware with the above Linker Script, it produces a Firmware ELF File that has the following layout...
+When GCC links our firmware with the above Linker Script, it produces a [Firmware ELF File](https://linuxhint.com/understanding_elf_file_format/) that has the following layout...

 ```
 /* Section   Address      Size */